Unit 5 - Practice Quiz

 Lift Easy

-C. A positive correlation, meaning X and Y appear together more often than expected by chance.
+C. A negative correlation, meaning X and Y appear together less often than expected.

-D. A negative correlation, meaning X and Y appear together less often than expected.
+D. A positive correlation, meaning X and Y appear together more often than expected by chance.

 5 Which metric evaluates the ratio of the observed support of to the expected support if X and Y were independent?